 The Company and its subsidiaries classify their financial assets after initial recognition and, when permitted and appropriate, reassess this classification as of each financial period end.
 All regular purchases and sales of financial assets are recognized on the trade date, which is the date on which the Company becomes committed to the trade.
-Regular purchases and sales of financial assets require the delivery of assets within the time frame generally established by market regulation or convention.
+Regular purchases and sales are purchases or sales of financial assets that require assets to be delivered within the time frame established generally by regulation or market convention.
 The following investment classifications are used: